survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 # Processing with Babel

-Webpack processes ES6 module definitions by default and transforms them into code looks roughly like this:
+Webpack processes ES6 module definitions by default and transforms them into code that looks roughly like this:

 **build/app.js**